Nathan Steuer: Magic career

 In February 2024, Steuer was depicted on his own Magic card, "Duelist of the Mind".

+In May 2026, Steuer won Pro Tour Secrets of Strixhaven at MagicCon: Las Vegas, earning his second Pro Tour title and the $50,000 first-place prize.

 Team Handshake

 In early 2020, Steuer was a founding member of Team Swan MTG, a group of Magic: The Gathering Online players cooperating for MTGO Showcase Challenges, on the path to the MOCS contests.
 By October 2022, the team had grown to 16 members, including newer players like Steuer and older champions like Paulo Vitor Damo da Rosa; some of them only met in person for the first time at the World Championship XXVIII.
 In multiple ways, Team Swan MTG dominated the contest: half of them had qualified for it, making up a quarter of the 32 players competing for the title; four of them, including Steuer, were the only ones to go without losses during the Limited portion; and Steuer won the contest.

 After that event, the team began formally calling themselves Team Handshake, and informally "Team 50%", due to making up 50% of the Top 8 and Top 16 at the New Capenna Championship in May 2022, and of the Top 4 and Top 8 at Worlds.
 They did not do as well during Pro Tour Phyrexia in February 2023, with only Steuer making the Top 8, but came back to put four of their members into the Top 8 of Pro Tour March of the Machine in May 2023, with Steuer personally winning the event.

 By late 2023, Steuer and Team Handshake were sponsored by card game accessory company Ultimate Guard, and had an informal rivalry with Ultimate Guard's older team, Team ChannelFireball, founded in 2010.
-The older team boasted more lifetime wins, and four members of the Magic: The Gathering Hall of Fame (including Reid Duke) to Team Handshake's none, while Handshake had two world champions (Steuer and 2018's Javier Dominguez), to ChannelFireball's one (2015's Seth Manfield).
+The older team boasted more lifetime wins, and four members of the Magic: The Gathering Hall of Fame (including Reid Duke) to Team Handshake's none, while Handshake had two world champions (Steuer and 2018, and 2024's Javier Dominguez), to ChannelFireball's one (2015, and 2025's Seth Manfield).
 Between them, members of the two teams have won most of the Magic tournaments since the revival of the Pro Tour in 2023.